Skip to main content

 Are centipedes venomous?

 Yes.
-Centipedes inject venom through a pair of modified front legs to subdue prey.
-A bite from a large species can be painful to humans, but most are not dangerous and prefer to flee.
+Centipedes have a pair of fang-like front legs called forcipules that inject venom to subdue prey.
+A bite can be painful to humans, and large tropical species can cause notable swelling, but bites are very rarely dangerous to healthy people.

 What do centipedes eat?

-Centipedes are carnivores that hunt insects, spiders, and worms, and large tropical species may take small vertebrates like lizards.
-They catch prey with their legs and subdue it with venom.
+Centipedes are carnivores that hunt insects, spiders, and worms, while the largest species can take small animals such as lizards.
+They catch prey by running it down, pinning it with their legs, and delivering a venomous bite.

 What is the difference between a centipede and a millipede?